In brief

 In October 2022, the iOS Bluesky app was announced to notable fanfare—with its waitlist receiving approximately 30,000 sign ups in two days.

 Following its beta launch in February 2023, Bluesky launched on Android in April 2023 before fully opening to the public in February 2024, having amassed some 3 million users since it launched in beta.
 Within 24 hours of its public launch, Graber claimed that 550,000 new users had signed up to the platform.
+A further influx of new users came in September 2024, when some 2.6 million users joined the platform in a week after Twitter was banned in Brazil.

 The Bluesky user experience